joelgardner/hnfilter/README.md

 ----
 ## A simple script to filter results on HackerNews' Who is Hiring threads

 ### Search/filter HackerNews Who is Hiring results and highlight search terms.
+Inspired by [kristopolous's](https://news.ycombinator.com/item?id=10313519) awesome script that I had trouble getting working (I suspect a markup change in HN is the culprit).

 #### Input the following function into your browser console: